danaevenhaim/testing-app/testFile.md

-tHIS is a test file
+tHiS is a test file

 It Has some lines